otterpro/nvtool/README.md

     ruby nvtool.rb -f

 Configuration
 ========
-config.yml contains the system-wide setting.
+`config.yml` contains the system-wide setting.

     notes_path: "~/_notes"
     jekyll_path: "~/www/jekyll-site"

-* notes_path: path where original text files are located.
-On Notational Velocity, this is usually in the "~/Library/Application Support/Notational Data".
+* `notes_path:` path where original text files are located.
+On Notational Velocity, this is usually in the `~/Library/Application Support/Notational Data`.
 Make sure that Notational Velocity is using "Plain Text Files", not its binary database format.
 I usually assign the directory to `_notes/`.
-* jekyll_path: jekyll's path, and should include _posts, and _pages directories.
+* `jekyll_path:` jekyll's path, and should include _posts, and _pages directories.

 Front Matter
 =====